OpenFreeEnergy/openfe/docs/guide/results/working_with_networks.rst

 ================================

-After running a **network** of free energy calculations, we often want to consider analysing the corresponding network of results.
+After running a **network** of free energy calculations, we often want to analyse the corresponding network of results.

 .. _userguide_MLE:

 Converting relative results to absolute estimates
 -------------------------------------------------

-When a network of relative free energies have been calculated, a commonly performed task is to transform these pairwise estimations of **relative** free energies into a **absolute** free energies.
+When a network of relative free energies has been calculated, a commonly performed task is to transform these pairwise estimations of **relative** free energies into **absolute** free energies.
 This is done using a maximum likelihood estimator (MLE) [1]_, as implemented in the `cinnabar`_ package.
 This approach uses the matrix of relative pairwise measurements and their uncertainties,